|

 - Plant in spring.
 2 - 4 lbs. per 1,000 sq. ft.

-Lupine, Sweet Grain (annual)
+Sweet Grain

-- Cold tolerant legume, aerates the soil.
-Like buckwheat, it accumulates insoluble phosphorus when turned into the soil and returns it in a plant-available form.
+Cold tolerant legume, aerates the soil.
+Like buckwheat, it

 - High protein grain source.